-Each hearing listed below has a direct link to the online WebEx Meeting.
-A telephone number and passcode are provided in the public notice document for anyone who cannot participate via a computer.
-People who attend the hearing by phone and who are not able to register online will be given the opportunity to confirm their participation during the hearing.
+Each hearing or meeting listed below has a direct link to the online Meeting.
+Details on how to connect are included in the public notice document.
+People who attend the hearing/meeting by phone and who are not able to register online will be given the opportunity to confirm their participation during the hearing.
 Your participation is appreciated.

 (For participation in public meetings/hearings through web conferencing)

 Please note that you may also participate in public hearings by telephone.
 Call-in information for each hearing, as well as a number to call during the hearing for technical assistance, is provided in each public notice.